GuanceCloud/datakit/internal/export/doc/en/ecs-fargate.md

 ## Overview {#intro}

-Datakit can be integrated with AWS ECS Fargate environment with simple configuration to enable data collection.
+DataKit can be integrated with AWS ECS Fargate environment with simple configuration to enable data collection.

 The following data can be collected from ECS Fargate: